Notes on Wisdom

 Philosophy is also sometimes considered an important end in itself.
 Aristotle thought it was the richest and most satisfying activity for people to engage in, and reasoned that it was the pastime of the gods.[2]

 The person with the virtue of wisdom habitually and regularly prioritizes thinking and behaving wisely.
-Which raises the question: why wouldn’t you?
-You might at first think that the only reason why you would deliberately think or behave unwisely is because you believe mistakenly that you are being wise.
+This raises the question: why wouldn’t you?
+You might at first think that the only reason you would think or behave unwisely is because you believe mistakenly that you are being wise.

 That is one way you can go astray: you might understand the wise course of action based on the sort of situation you are in, but mistakenly believe you are in some other sort of situation; or vice-versa, you might understand the situation you are in well enough, but be mistaken about how to confront situations of that sort wisely.
 But people are also deflected from wisdom by being overwhelmed by emotions like fear or anger, or by sensations like pleasure or pain.
 For this reason, virtues like courage, endurance, self-control [LW · GW], and temperance [LW · GW] can come to the assistance of wisdom.